OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Even when users do turn this functionality off, due to Natives' very permissive privacy and security model (relative to the Web) Apps can continue to fingerprint users.

-> "Our investigation found the iPhone’s tracking protections are nowhere nearly as comprehensive as Apple’s advertising might suggest.
+> Our investigation found the iPhone’s tracking protections are nowhere nearly as comprehensive as Apple’s advertising might suggest.
 We found at least three popular iPhone games share a substantial amount of identifying information with ad companies, even after being asked not to track. <br />
 When we flagged our findings to Apple, it said it was reaching out to these companies to understand what information they are collecting and how they are sharing it.
-After several weeks, nothing appears to have changed."
+After several weeks, nothing appears to have changed.
 > <cite>[Geoffrey Fowler And Tatum Hunter - Washington Post](https://www.washingtonpost.com/technology/2021/09/23/iphone-tracking/)</cite>

 The only consistent privacy policy with Apple’s concern for uniquely fingerprinting users on the web and with users being tricked via prompt) would **be to remove this functionality from iOS altogether**.